PolymerVis/mapbox-gl/README.md

 }
 ```

+## Examples
+You should also look at the demos for more in-depth examples for different scenarios.

 ### Add geojson layer
 To add a geojson layer, you first need to create a `geojson-source` element to
 load the geojson.
 The data can be a JSON object or the url to a GeoJSON file.